Top 5 Australian Rosés

 La Prova Aglianico Rosato (Adelaide Hills, SA)

-Made from aglianico, a native of southern Italy, with the palest salmon-pink hue and a great touch of green apple tang on the palate, great as an aperitif as well as with food.
+Made from aglianico, a native of southern Italy, with the palest salmon-pink hue and a great touch of green apple tang on the palate, make this a contender for best Australian rosé.
+It’s great as an aperitif as well as with food.

 Charles Melton Rose of Virginia (Barossa Valley, SA)